Tory Burch's Muratore on Technology and the Power of Change - ExBulletin

 A. We will always be open to new possibilities and opportunities.

-Had we been on a rigorous career plan and path, we would have missed the ability to grow, learn, and ultimately find what we enjoy most: a top-notch technical team.
+If I had followed a rigorous career plan and path, I would have missed the ability to grow, learn, and ultimately find what I enjoy most: a top-notch technical team.

 I was surprised to say that at the time of graduation, I would support major technological changes for Fortune 500 companies.
 But being curious and saying “yes” to new opportunities outside my comfort zone is an important part of my professional journey.